anfraz7/anyas-little-textbook/_pages/08-statement-of-purpose.md

 You can take the introduction for an SOP in literally so many different directions.
 A general piece of advice: make sure you talk about who you are _now_ and what your _adult_ career passions are, and don't fall into the trap of how you've wanted to pursue a PhD since you were in elementary school.
 That can be part of your story, but it's also weirdly common for people applying to Physics PhDs to have wanted to since they were 10.
 Not that I can relate or anything...
 The point is, even if you do talk about wanting to pursue a Physics PhD since you were a kid try to make the point of the paragraph be something that makes you stand out as an applicant _now_.

-I used my first paragraph to develop two ideas: (1) I love materials science because it is both fundamental physics but also heavily relevant for sustainability applications; and (2) I believe that computational materials science will be a critical component of sustainable materials development in the coming years and I want to be a part of that.
+I used my first paragraph to develop two ideas: (1) I love materials science because it is simultaneously the study of fundamental physics and also heavily relevant for sustainability applications; and (2) I believe that computational materials science will be a critical component of sustainable materials development in the coming years and I want to be a part of that.

 ### 2. research/academic history

 This is where you go chronologically through significant research or academic endeavors that you have been involved in undergrad, and use those to paint a story of how you have _thought like a scientist_ through all of them.
-It should be clear to the reader how all of these experiences led to your choice to apply for a PhD in your chosen subfield, and made you uniquely qualified for the research you want to do in grad school.
+This can include research experiences, class projects like PHYS 332 or 482L, particularly unique class experiences, etc. It should be clear to the reader how all of these experiences led to your choice to apply for a PhD in your chosen subfield, and made you uniquely qualified for the research you want to do in grad school.

 The SOP is not the time to…